kuma-gee/godot-css-theme/FEATURES.md

 `body` styles are treated as global and currently support:

 - `font-family`: font `.tres` or `.ttf` file
-- `font-size`: set font size of the default font
+- `font-size`: set font size of the default font (bug: does not get saved)

 ## Simplified Syntax